irmen/Pyro5/docs/source/clientcode.rst

 ----------------------
 If your client program becomes disconnected to the server (because the server crashed for instance), Pyro will raise a :py:exc:`Pyro5.errors.ConnectionClosedError`.
-You can use the automatic retry mechanism to handle this exception, see the :py:mod:`autoretry` example for more details.
+You can use the automatic retry mechanism to handle this exception, see the `autoretry example <https://github.com/irmen/Pyro5/tree/master/examples/autoretry>`_ for more details.
 Alternatively, it is also possible to catch this and tell Pyro to attempt to reconnect to the server by calling ``_pyroReconnect()`` on the proxy (it takes an optional argument: the number of attempts to reconnect to the daemon.
 By default this is almost infinite).
 Once successful, you can resume operations